 Fairy Tail is a finished fantasy anime and manga that is all about guilds for wizards in the Earth-land continent.
 Our hero Natsu Dragneel is a dragon slayer wizard who often takes on quests of the guild named Fairy Tail.
-Together with a team of fellow wizards, with each their own types of magic, they go on missions fighting dark guilds and fight demons created by the evil wizard Zeref.
+Together with a team of fellow wizards, with each their own types of magic, they go on missions fighting dark guilds and fight demons and the demon kings created by the evil wizard Zeref.

 I don´t there are many anime where an adventure guild plays such a prominent role.
 It is fundamental to the story and is featured in almost every episode.
 I like this show because it is a very casual one and the plot is easy to follow.
 Ideal for relaxing after a hard day of work.
 It does not have a lot of RPG elements, nor a real ranking system.

 You should definitely give Fairy Tail a try, it is a classic and the fact that the story (anime and manga) has finished is a great bonus to me.

 The Bears Bear a Bare Kuma is another Isekai anime.
 This time our main character is a girl.
 Yuna is a teen girl who is playing the very first VRMMO that is hyperrealistic.
 She is confined in her house by her own will, to concentrate on playing the game.
 After an update, gets a bear suit and she does a small survey that pops up on the screen.
 Right after she finds herself in a mysterious forest in the bear outfit.
 What will happen to her in this whole new world?

 The anime has an adventure guild right from the start.
 Yuna often visits it to take on quests.
 However, our female protagonist is super overpowered, so they don’t pose a real challenge to her.
 The guild does not feature a real ranking system, as our MC is just too much of an outlier to fit in.
 There are quests and such, and adventurers which is nice.